do0x0ob/Atrium/README.md

 > **Web3 creator platform with AI-powered dynamic 3D spaces**

-Atrium is a decentralized creator platform where everyone can own 3D spaces shaped by subscriber count, market prices, and real-world time.
-Creators can publish essays, videos, and other media within their spaces.
-AI lowers the barrier to creation, but the true value lies in connection and co-creation—building community bonds through interactive objects to create meaningful collaborative experiences.
+**Atrium** is a decentralized creator platform where creators can publish essays and videos within their spaces.
+What makes it unique is an **AI Weather System** that transforms each space’s atmosphere based on crypto market data, real-world time, and subscriber count.

+*AI lowers the barrier to creation, but we believe the true value lies in connection and co‑creation—building community bonds through interactive objects to create meaningful collaborative experiences.*

 ---